SilbigerLab/Protocols/Environmental_Parameter_Protocols/Protocols/SAS_Protocol.md

 <a name="SAScalibration"></a> **SAS Calibration**

 *Why: Some motors are faster than others.
-This shows the water volume each pump motor pumps within the calibration time with the current SAS configuration.
+This shows the water volume each pump motor pumps within the calibration time (10 seconds) with the current SAS configuration.
 May be easier with two people*
 1. Navigate to <PUMPCAL> menu and see what mL the pump has previously calibrated to
-1. Grab a 15-25 mL graduated cylinder depending on previous calibration
+1. Grab a 25-100 mL graduated cylinder depending on previous calibration
 1. Place input tube into water and output tube into graduated cylinder for Pump A
 1. Navigate to <RUNCAL> and select Start for Pump A
 1. Hold tube in inflow and outflow for the calibration time and see how much mL in the graduated cylinder